transdigiware/blockchain/enterprise_app_upgrade.md

 When your Enterprise Plan network is running on Fabric 1.4.3, you can upgrade the 1.4 version of the Fabric Node SDK.
 You need to upgrade the SDK version before you can update your application to use service discovery.
 You can go to the [Node Fabric SDK documentation](https://hyperledger.github.io/fabric-sdk-node/release-1.4/index.html) for more information.
 {: javascript}

-When your Enterprise Plan network is running on Fabric 1.4.3, you can upgrade the 1.4.5 version of the Fabric Java SDK.
+When your Enterprise Plan network is running on Fabric 1.4.3, you must upgrade your application to the 1.4.5 version of the Fabric Java SDK.
 You need to upgrade the SDK version before you can update your application to use service discovery.
-Version 1.4.5 is the minimum version that is required to use the following steps.
+Version 1.4.5 is the minimum version that is required to run the sample code provided in this documentation.
 You can find the Maven definition for version 1.4.5 below:
 {: java}

 ```